whileshenaps.com

 4. Look how many pins!
 I place a pin every 1/8 inch or so.
 Why?
 Because softies generally have a narrow seam allowance and there isn’t a lot of room for error, plus that thick fleece tends to shift around a lot under the presser foot.
 Better safe than sorry!

-This is how most of my pins end up after a few months: totally bent.
+After a few months some of my pins end up totally bent.
 I sew softies from thick fabrics every single day.
 All that pulling and gripping tends to bend my pins out of shape.
-I've experimented with the sturdier, thicker pins, but I still prefer these sharp, glass-headed pins (and the thicker ones end up bent, too!).
-Once they look like this, though, they'll no longer hold your fabric accurately.
-Time to toss 'em.
+I’ve experimented with the sturdier, thicker pins, but I still prefer these sharp, glass-headed pins (and the thicker ones end up bent, too!).
+Once they look like this, though, they’ll no longer hold your fabric accurately.
+Time to toss ’em.5.
+Now you can stitch from point A to point B, pulling out each pin just before it goes under the presser foot.
+Clip the curves so they’ll open up when you turn the piece right side out.

 6. Admire your lovely curved softie part!